zincware/ZnTrack/docs/source/_theory/directed_acyclic_graphs.rst

 that will be helpful to your use of the ZnTrack package.

 1. A node in the graph should be considered completely independent.
-That is to say, nodes existing downstream from another node does not have direct communication with upstream node.
+That is to say, nodes existing downstream from another node do not have direct communication with upstream node.
 The consequence of this is that in a node you cannot call information that exists within a previous node.
 The two are unaware of each other except for cached data which is stored on disk after the execution of a node.
 Keep this in mind